In this article

 This is the single biggest differentiator in the market in 2026.
 Traditional collections automation sends templates on a schedule.
 Intelligent collections is fundamentally different.

-Monk's Intelligent Collections platform ingests the context of customer conversations and uses that context to respond more effectively than static dunning.
+Monk's Intelligent Collections platform ingests the context of customer conversations and uses that context to respond more effectively than static dunning, earning a 24% higher response rate.
 If a customer has replied explaining that payment is pending internal approval, the system recognizes that context and adjusts its outreach accordingly.
 This is not just a better template picker.
 It is an AI that understands the state of each customer relationship and acts on it.
+The same idea powers our work on the revenue context engine.

 For growing businesses, this matters because your team does not have time to read every customer email and adjust follow-up strategies individually.
 Intelligent collections does this at scale, maintaining the quality of personalized outreach even as your portfolio grows.